Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Estimator

 There are many different proposed estimators for the $\tau^2$ parameter.
-We consider the DerSimonion and Laird estimator (DerSimonian and Laird 1986) ($\hat{\tau}^2_{{\rm DL}}$) and the restricted maximum likelihood estimator ($\hat{\tau}^2_{{\rm REML}}$) for our analysis. $\hat{\tau}^2_{{\rm DL}}$ can be found from the following equation:
+We consider the DerSimonion and Laird estimator \citesec{DerSimonianLaird1986supp}, $\hat{\tau}^2_{{\rm DL}}$, and the restricted maximum likelihood estimator \citesec{Normand1999}, $\hat{\tau}^2_{{\rm REML}}$, for our analysis. $\hat{\tau}^2_{{\rm DL}}$ can be found from the following equation:

 where